From James Bond to Grace Kelly, Monaco has been both a home and a vacation spot for many celebrities and wealthy elite, both fictional and real.

 Monaco has no direct taxation, making it a tax haven.
 Monaco does not charge its residents income tax — income tax was abolished there in 1869.
 Monaco also has no capital gains tax or wealth tax.

-While there isn’t a property tax in Monaco, there is a rental tax of 1% and a 33.3% tax on real estate when it is sold.
+While there isn’t a property tax in Monaco, there is a rental tax of 1% and a tax on real estate when sold.

-Companies that are incorporated in Monaco do not have to pay any tax unless over a quarter of their revenue is coming from outside of the country.
-Those companies are taxed 33.3%.
+Companies incorporated in Monaco do not have to pay any tax unless over a quarter of revenue comes from outside the country.
+Those companies are taxed at 25%.

 French citizens living in Monaco are not allowed to claim Monaco’s income tax exemption.